luvsin27/hello-py/README.md

 A: Encourages planning and prevents random retries.

 **Q: Why no concurrency?**
-A: To avoid rate-limit and state errors.
-Sequential runs are stable.
+A: It encourages deliberate planning and prevents trial-and-error retries.

 **Q: How to minimize API cost?**
 A: Use local mode for development; only evaluate final with 10 runs.
+(and threshold calibration if needed).

 ---